palewire/first-visual-story/readthedocs/index.rst

     var chart = require('./charts.js');

 Structuring our code this way helps keep things organized, as each file controls one specific part of the page.
+Need to make an adjustment to your chart?
+Go to ``charts.js``.
+Want to tweak the map (which we'll do later)?
+Look in ``map.js``

+Now if you reload your page and go to your inspector (click on the three dots in the top right of Chrome, go down to "More tools" and select "Developer tools"), you should see ``hello, this is my charts file!`` in the console.

+TK PICTURE OF INSPECTOR / CONSOLE HERE

+What chart should we make?
+The story points out that Harvard Park experienced an increase in homicides as there was a decrease across the rest of the city.
+Let's try to visualize that.

+Our JSON values are in an external file, ``src/_data/annual_totals.json``